tetris245/tetris245/README.md

 * New feature: Auto All Items Are Craftable (however, only a few extra items such as serving tray can be fully used - you can craft locks, keys and 'spanking toys' but you need to pretend you have them and rp - also, don't forget that some items require the QAM unrestrict mode to be used)
 * New feature: Auto Extra Buttons In Wardrobe: QAM Export and QAM Import for outfit + restraints (Note: the Export button can be used only when you come from a chat room - after clicking on this button, you must go back to the chat room and will find the code you can copy in a file and/or the clipboard)
 * Added /help features with info about automatic features
-* Renamed invisible command as invisible1
+* Renamed invisible command as invisible1 and improved it
 * Renamed kinkydungeon command as kd, updated and restructured this command with modular cheats (cheat option has been replaced by 4 options: maxstats, moreitems, spells, weapons - use /help kd to know how to use the kd command)
 * Added QAM welcome message in main hall
 * Added green background for most local messages